dannycab/phy321msu/_sources/slides/day-10-integrating-eoms-numerically.md

 ## Seminars this week

-**CMP Seminar**, Monday Feb 3rd at 4:10pm in 1400 BPS
-* Xiaoming Mao, University of Michigan, *Topological mechanics in Maxwell lattices and continuum*

 **Astronomy Seminar**, Wednesday Feb 5th at 1:30pm in 1400 BPS
 * 	Lia Corrales, Univ. of Michigan, *The cosmic journey of the elements, from dust to life*